For local and foreign trips, be sure to remember these travel essentials and tips

 What to bring in your next travel adventures

-How great it is to be a Filipino, we have the best beaches, tons of tourist spots, undeniably great cuisine fusion, provinces with exceptional beauty in terms of landscape, historical value and culture to immerse, share the experience with others.
+How great it is to be living in the Philippines, we have the best beaches, tons of tourist spots, undeniably great cuisine fusion, provinces with exceptional beauty in terms of landscape, historical value and culture to immerse, share the experience with others.

-We’ve been to several local tourist spots in the country the farthest is Ilocos Norte (been eager to visit Batanes soon!) in Luzon and Davao City in Mindanao.
-Perhaps we have different preferences when it comes to travel, some like the full-prep, planned long-haul flights while others have penchant for random road trips.
-Depending on the situation, like for us whenever we’re bound somewhere like hiking/trekking, beach trips, food trips these are more often done with effortlessness planning.
+We’ve been to several local tourist spots in the country, the farthest is Ilocos Norte (been eager to visit Batanes soon!) in Luzon and Davao City in Mindanao.
+Perhaps we have different preferences when it comes to travel, some like the full-prep, planned long-haul flights while others have a penchant for random road trips.
+Depending on the situation, like for us whenever we’re bound somewhere like hiking/trekking, beach trips, food trips these are more often done with effortless planning.
 Most local outings we did involve planning the number of heads, days of stay, booking of hotel accommodation, travel time and proximity of accommodation to places to visit, local food and places to try.
 That’s about it.
-But for foreign trips, travelers need to carefully planned the essentials and by all means luggage are cohered to bring only what’s important.
+But for foreign trips, travelers need to carefully plan the essentials and by all means luggage is cohered to bring only what’s important.
 “What’s inside your travel bags?”

 Travel essentials and tips